Skip to main content Skip to footer

 • If the additional certificates fails its QA checks the energy assessor will be suspended and asked to complete further training or any other corrective action.

-• DLUHC requires that every energy assessor must have Public Liability Insurance (PLI) as well as Professional Indemnity Insurance (PII) cover.
+• MHCLG requires that every energy assessor must have Public Liability Insurance (PLI) as well as Professional Indemnity Insurance (PII) cover.
 Please see the table below for the requirements for each strand.

 • Strand Professional Indemnity Public Liability